varnerlab/CHEME-4800-5800-Examples-Labs-Fall-2024/challenge/challenge_week_3/README.md

 * Input: nums = [3,2,4], target = 6.
 Output: [1,2].
 * Input: nums = [3,3], target = 6.
 Output: [0,1].

 These examples assume a `0`-based index for arrays.
+For your test cases, see the `testme.jl` file.

 ### Implementation
 Implement `twosum(nums::Array{T, 1}, target::T)::Union{Nothing, Array{Int64,1}} where T <: Number` that receives an array of integers `nums` and an integer `target`, and returns the indices of the two numbers that add up to `target.`